alexisduque/gsoc14-openmrs-blog/source/_posts/2014-05-01-community-bonding-and-planning.markdown

-** See you next week ! **
+** See you next week ! ** :smile:

 *PS : Maybe I will post a quick introduction to Multipass SSO.
 I'm getting some documentation about it, to be able to work with.
-It thought it's a good idea sharing new skills with you :-)*
+I thought it's a good idea sharing new skills with you :-)*

 ##Here is a first Timeline prototype :